tituschewxj/tp/docs/UserGuide.md

 2. Save the file as `TAPro.bat` (Windows) or `TAPro.sh` (macOS/Linux).
 3. Change the admin settings of the script to allow it to run as a program:
     - Windows: Right-click on the script and select Properties.
-Under General, check the box that says `Allow this file to run as a program`.
+Under General, check the box that says "Allow this file to run as a program".
     - macOS/Linux: Open the Terminal and navigate to the directory where the script is located.
-Type `chmod +x <script_file_name>` and press `Enter`.<br>
+Type `chmod +x <script_file_name>` and press {{ macros.keyFormat('Enter') }}.<br>

    <box type="info" light>